Knightro63/three_js/packages/three_js/README.md

  - Some RGBELoaders cause app to crash

 **Windows**
- - Tonemapping truns screen black
+ - Tonemapping turns screen black
  - Some RGBELoaders cause app to crash

 **Web**